-UK against whom Gandhi fought India's independence release a stamp in his honous 21 years after his death.
+UK against whom Gandhi fought India's independence released a stamp in his honour 21 years after his death.

 He spoke English in an Irish accent as one of his teachers was Irish.

 Mohandas and Kasturba were born in a wealthy family of Porbandar in Gujarat.
-Both Porbandar families were friends.
-When Mohandas and Kastur were seven, their parents decided to turn the family friendship to a relationship as they were engaged.
-In 1882, the marriage was solemnised when Mohandas and Kastur were 13.
+Both families were friends.
+When Mohandas and Kasturba were seven, their parents decided to turn the family friendship into a relationship as they were engaged.
+In 1882, the marriage was solemnised when Mohandas and Kasturba were 13.

-He often described himself as a possessive husband.
+He is often described himself as a possessive husband.
 The couple went on to share 62 years of their life together.
-Kasturba passed away on February 22, 1944 at Aga Khan Palace in Pune where the couple were imprisoned from 1942 for participating in the Quit India movement.
+Kasturba passed away on February 22, 1944, at Aga Khan Palace in Pune where the couple were imprisoned from 1942 for participating in the Quit India movement.

 (To receive our E-paper on whatsapp daily, please click here.
 We permit sharing of the paper's PDF on WhatsApp and other social media platforms.)